A boarding pass is a document that lets you pass through airport security, board your flight, and find your proper seat assignment on the airplane.

 When can I get my boarding pass?

 You will get your boarding pass when you check in for your flight, either online or in person.
 Check-in usually opens up 24 hours prior to a flight departure time.
+However, this timeframe may vary depending on the airline’s policies and whether you’re flying domestically or internationally.

 How do I get my boarding pass?